MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 - **First Name**: Inserts the first name of the recipient.

 - **Last Name**: Inserts the last name of the recipient.

+- **locale**: Used to specify the locale of the survey while embedding it in the email.
+More information: [Embed a survey in an email](send-survey-email.md#embed-a-survey-in-an-email)

 To create a new survey variable: